MCProHosting/cassandra-orm/readme.md

 You can also define methods or properties that are present on model instances.

-Side note: a conscious decision was made not to provide a means for implementing ES5 getters and setters.
-Accessors are a controversial design decision at best, and have oft been [called evil](http://www.javaworld.com/article/2073723/core-java/why-getter-and-setter-methods-are-evil.html).

 ```js
 User.define('whoAmI', function () {
     return this.name;